What are the Different Retail Bank Types?

 From an economic standpoint, all three types of retail banks exist to:

-- Provide more liquidity by influencing the money supply in an economy.
-This is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols
+It is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols

-- Lower the cost of borrowing by offering competitive interest rates.
 Economies that follow the Keynesian monetary policy increase profits during economic booms by increasing interest rates on loans and build cash reserves.
 Then, during a recession, banks are expected to lower interest rates in order to spur consumer spending and stimulate economic growth.

 Thank you for reading CFI’s explanation of retail bank types.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: